HughP/UnicodeCCount/README.md

 This is a wish-list of things I would like to add to [UnicodeCCount](http://scripts.sil.org/UnicodeCharacterCount).
 The original author would likely consider these features as project creep.
 So, it is likely up to me to do this, so here is to ...
 Someday.
 I am not a `perl` programer, but as I have used this tool, there are some things which I wish it did, and other things which I wish it did a little differently.

 * There are other canonical equivalences in Unicode (ie. FCC + FCD). - I wish there was a flag which enabled these, flags for NFC and NFD already exist.
 See: http://perldoc.perl.org/5.8.8/Unicode/Normalize.html for a perl centric discussion.
 * I wish there was a flag to not count characters, but count functional units.
-That is a thrid file would be needed but then based on that file (a set of stirngs), could be counted.
+That is a thrid file would be needed but then based on that file (a set of strings), could be counted.
 I have a prototype script in a github repo.
 * I wish there was a flag for applying the Unicode related perl function `lc` to the input.
 See discussion here: http://perldoc.perl.org/functions/lc.html :: http://perl.about.com/od/programmingperl/qt/perllcfunction.htm
   * It would be good to also create a paired output.
 * I wish sometimes that the Unicode NAME for a character was also avaible via a column.